Auto Issue names best new-car values in eight categories

 Although the Jeep Wrangler is well known for its off-road capability, it was named as the overall worst value.

 "A low price doesn't necessarily make a car a good value," said Rik Paul, automotive editor at Consumer Reports.
-"At a time when people need to make every dollar count, our best value list highlights the models that give you a lot for your money."
+"At a time when people need to make every dollar count, our best value list will help consumers understand the difference."

 Consumer Reports mined its performance, reliability, and ownership cost data to calculate value scores for some 200 different vehicles ranging from small cars like the Honda Fit to luxury sedans such as the BMW 750Li.

 Scores are calculated based on the five-year owner cost for each vehicle (shown as cost per mile) along with CR's road-test score and the publication's own predicted-reliability.
 Five-year owner cost estimates factor in depreciation, fuel costs, insurance premiums, interest on financing, maintenance and repairs, and sales tax.
 Depreciation is by far the largest owner-cost factor.